mackieks/MaplePad/README.md

 Fork of charcole's Dreamcast controller emulator for RP2040 (Raspberry Pi Pico).
 Works on my custom MaplePad PCB (see hardware folder) as well as on the Pico (some modification required.)
 Note: the development SW is currently targeting the stock Pico.

-This project is still very much a WIP, and is not recommended for general use at this time.
+This project is still a WIP, and is not recommended for general use at this time.

 Feature List:
 - [x] Full FT<sub>0</sub> (controller) support including analog joystick and triggers